gboehl/dynare/doc/manual/source/the-model-file.rst

     .. option:: mfs = INTEGER

-        Controls the handling of minimum feedback set of endogenous variables.
+        Controls the handling of minimum feedback set of endogenous variables for the dynamic model.
 Only available with option ``block``.
 Possible
         values:

         ``0``